orthzar/cl-jodpur/README.md

-# cl-jodpur, and implementation of JODPUR in Common Lisp
+# cl-jodpur, an implementation of JODPUR in Common Lisp

 >"Supporting every statement is an asterisk.
 Supporting each asterisk is two more asterisks.
 It's asterisks all the way down." -- some guy, who thinks he's clever, but who is actually an idiot